Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Time-varying Control Barrier Function

 Let us consider the STL specification $\Phi$ of the form \eqref{STL_formulae} be defined over the time interval $[0,T]$, and each $\phi_i, i\in \{1, ..., N\}$, is an eventually or always operator with the corresponding time interval $[a_i, b_i]$.
 Let us denote the set of STL sub-formulae with the eventually operator as $\Phi_\lozenge = \{\phi_i\mid\phi_i=\lozenge_{[a_i,b_i]}\varphi_i\}$, and the sub-formulae with the always operator as $\Phi_{\square}=\{\phi_i\mid\phi_i=\square_{[a_i,b_i]}\varphi_i\}$, such that $\cup_{i=1}^N I_i\subseteq [0,T]$, where

-$a_i\leq t^*< t^*+\delta\leq b_i$, and $\delta>0$.
-The set of all active predicate components of the STL formula at time $t$ is given by $\Phi_{a}(t) = \{\varphi_i\mid t\in I_i\}$. \begin{assumption} We assume that at least one predicate is active at any given time, i.e.,$ \Phi_a(t)\neq \emptyset, \forall t\in[0,T]$. \end{assumption} To ensure that Assumption \ref{STL_assumption} is satisfied, we can have one of the STL sub-formulae describing state space constraints for the state $x\in X$ in the entire time duration $[0,T]$, without compromising on the given STL task, resulting in an STL formula of the form:
+{The variables $t^*, \delta$ are selected such that:} $a_i\leq t^*< t^*+\delta\leq b_i$, and $\delta>0$.
+The set of all active predicate components of the STL formula at time $t$ is given by $\Phi_{a}(t) = \{\varphi_i\mid t\in I_i\}$. \begin{assumption} We assume that at least one predicate is active at any given time, i.e.,$ \Phi_a(t)\neq \emptyset, \forall t\in[0,T]$, {on account of the state space constraints imposed on the system}. \end{assumption} We set one of the STL sub-formulae describing state space constraints for the state $x\in X$ in the entire time duration $[0,T]$, without compromising on the given STL task, resulting in an STL formula of the form:

 where $x_c$ is the center of the state space constraint $A\subset X$, $||\cdot||_p$ denotes $p$-norm with $p=1,2,\infty$, the constant $D=1/r$, for a circular state space constraint of radius $r$, $D = \text{diag}(1/w_i)$ is a diagonal matrix for a rectangular state space bound with $w_i$ as half the width of the constraint along each state dimension of $A\subset X$, and $\Phi_1$ is of the form \eqref{STL_formulae}.